Skip to main content

 Research overview

-I am currently working on a book, tentatively titled 'Science in a Fragile World', about how to investigate a world in which laws and causal relations are intermittent and unpredictable.
-I think that:
+I have recently completed a book, 'Science for a Fragile World', about how to investigate a world in which laws and causal relations hold intermittently and unpredictably.
+This book is the culmination of a longstanding interest in how knowledge is produced in such messy cases.
+In the book, I argue that:

 1) Much of our world is like this, especially once we venture outside the confines of laboratories and engineered artefacts.
 It includes many of the issues that we care most about: war, environmental damage, pandemics, elections, and more.

 Although my research is mainly in philosophy of science, I have also written extensively on related themes in metaphysics, especially the notions of causation and causal explanation.
-These various strands connect when, for instance, analysing the use of statistical techniques to measure causation.
 I have also applied some of this causal training to debates around several other philosophical issues, including scientific progress, harm, innateness, and free will.

 • Supervision and teaching